acz87/dc.gitworkshop.stringCalculator/README.md

 #### Reseting repositories

+We need to reset all repositories so we can try the git `rebase`+`merge` approach.

-7. Now reset `master` in `origin` to the commit it was on before everyone merged his changes.
+7. Reset `master` in `origin` to the commit it was on before everyone merged his changes.
     You can do it using the following commands:
 ```
 git checkout master
 git reset --hard 7781e3413f
 git push --force
 ```
-This will reset the `master` branch in `origin` to the commit `7781e3413f` (aka the commit before everyone pushed his work) `master` in your local repository should be also reseted.
+This will reset the `master` branch in `origin` to the commit `7781e3413f` (aka the commit before everyone pushed his work).
+`master` in your local repository should be also reseted.

 The remaining 2 team members will need to wait untill you are done and then: